dimoonlda/zoocurator/README.md

 > Feel free to add/delete services and check from other terminal.

-> Also shutdown the server and bring it back up and see if you can still see all the servies registered.
+> Also shutdown the ZooKeeper Server and bring it back up and see if you can still see all the services registered.

 ### Checking results with ZooKeeper Client

     $ bin/zkCli.sh -server 127.0.0.1:2181

     [zk: 127.0.0.1:2181(CONNECTED) 1] ls /myapp
     [services]
     [zk: 127.0.0.1:2181(CONNECTED) 2] ls /myapp/services/orders